 And a point of order about the plat and street naming and numbering: Marguerite Avenue which you see on the plat was renamed when Portland went through a major re-addressing initiative from 1931-1933.

-Here’s an illustrated map that may help put the pieces together:
+Here’s an illustrated map, revised in 2022 with input from family members, that may help put the pieces together:

 Some have attributed design of the Barnes Mansion to David L. Williams, who designed the Lytle house located on NE 22nd, known today as Portland’s White House.
 Researchers have not come across conclusive proof, but there are certain family resemblances.